Hudson Place Residences: Pricing & Financing 2026 | Nexus

 Interior of a luxury Singapore 3-bedroom condominium with floor-to-ceiling windows overlooking tropical canopy and one-north research towers at golden hour

-Locking the loan before you lock the unit — an IPA against MAS Notice 645 is the only thing standing between your 1% OTP fee and a declined application.
+Sort the loan before you commit to the unit.
+An IPA against MAS Notice 645 is what stands between your 1% OTP fee and a declined application.

-Singapore's OTP timeline is unforgiving.
-You pay a 1% Option Fee on booking, get 21 days to decide, and forfeit it if you walk away.
-An In-Principle Approval sized against your actual income documents protects that money.
-Skip it and the OTP deposit is at risk if a bank later declines.
+The OTP clock is tight.
+You pay a 1% option fee to book, get 21 days to decide, and lose it if you back out.
+An In-Principle Approval, worked out against your real income documents, protects that money.
+Skip it and your deposit is exposed if a bank declines later.

-For a Hudson Place purchase with a 3-4 year construction tail, the rate question splits in two:
+For a Hudson Place purchase with a 3-4 year construction tail, the picture splits in two:

 Three Moves Before You OTP

-2. Get an IPA in 14 days.
-Hudson Place is moving on launch-weekend density.
-An independent IPA against multiple banks in parallel protects your 1% OTP fee and keeps you in the VIP allocation, not on the waitlist.
+2. Get your IPA sorted, about two weeks.
+Hudson Place is moving fast.
+An independent IPA across several banks at once protects your 1% option fee and keeps you in the allocation rather than on the waitlist.

 Free, Independent Second Opinion on Your Hudson Place Loan

-Nexus Mortgage SG compares 16+ MAS-regulated banks at zero cost — IPA in 14 days, BUC progressive cashflow modelled, fixed-vs-SORA decision sheet on one page.
+Nexus Mortgage SG compares 16+ MAS-regulated banks at no cost: IPA in about two weeks, BUC progressive cashflow modelled, and your floating-now-reprice-at-TOP rate plan on one page.

 Run My Hudson Place Numbers →

 Prefer a personal review?
-WhatsApp Dan Ler at +65 8752 0859 for a free portfolio assessment.
-Banks pay our fee — you pay nothing.
+WhatsApp Dan Ler at +65 8752 0859 for a free portfolio review.
+Banks pay our fee, so you pay nothing.

 Dan Ler — Mortgage Advisor, Nexus Mortgage SG